dleppik/Justify/README.md

 IntelliJ Plug-in to format text.

  Left or right justify columns of selected text.
-This makes it easy to format repetitive lines of code into easy to read tables. *This only works when indenting with spaces, not tabs.*
+This makes it easy to format repetitive lines of code into easy-to-read tables. *This only works when indenting with spaces, not tabs.*

 To use:
 ------